Kenscript404/Onlinexplorer/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-## 🚀 Example usage

-Below are links to profiles where you can see Readme Typing SVGs in action!

-Feel free to [open a PR](https://github.com/DenverCoder1/readme-typing-svg/issues/21#issue-870549556) and add yours!

-## 🔧 Options

 |  Parameter   |                                   Details                                   |  Type   |               Example               |
 | :----------: | :-------------------------------------------------------------------------: | :-----: | :---------------------------------: |